theoriginalison/employee-directory/README.md

 ![Badge for MIT](https://img.shields.io/badge/license-MIT-green)

 ## Description
 A dynamic employee directory where users can search for employee by any part of a name (case-sensitive).
-Employees can also be sorted by email address.
+Employees can also be sorted alphabetically by last name, either as a whole list, or after a search.

 ## Table of Contents
 * [Installation](#installation)